Internship

 • Volunteering: Varies from short-term projects to long-term commitments.

-• Apprenticeships: Can last for several months to several years, depending on the trade or profession.
+• Apprenticeships: These can last for several months to several years, depending on the trade or profession.

 • Co-op Programs: Longer-term, often lasting for several semesters or academic terms.